 There are numerous extramural fellowships available which are competitions that are not run by Graduate Division.
 In addition to obtaining funding for graduate school, graduate students should be encouraged to conduct a search for extramural funding as part of their professional training for life in academia.
 Please note that any grants that are awarded to the institution and not to students individually must be processed and reviewed through the GGSE Contracts & Grants Office.
 If signature on the proposal is required by a Authorized Institutional Official it must also be processed through the Contracts & Grants Office.
 Click here for more information.

-UCSB subscribes to the Illinois Researcher and Information Service (IRIS) and Community of Science Funding Opportunities (COS), extramural funding source databases with search capabilities along with instructions on how to conduct a search.
-Links to IRIS, COS and additional funding resources may be found through the Financial Support Section at http://www.graddiv.ucsb.edu/financial/awards.htm
+UCSB subscribes to several extramural funding source searchable databases (including Pivot) to help you locate funding opportunities.
+Links to funding resources may be found through the Financial Support Section at http://www.graddiv.ucsb.edu/financial/awards.htm

 UC Funding Opportunities http://www.ucop.edu/research/ are UC systemwide research funding opportunities available to UC faculty, researchers and graduate students.